curved colourful building

 Quarterly Instalment Payments (QIPs)

-Companies whose taxable annual profits exceed £1.5million (known as ‘Large for QIPs’) must pay their tax in quarterly instalments.
-Companies with taxable profits exceeding £20million also pay their tax in quarterly instalments, but these are on an accelerated timeline.
+Companies whose taxable annual profits exceed £1.5 million (known as ‘Large for QIPs’) must pay their tax in quarterly instalments.
+Companies with taxable profits exceeding £20 million also pay their tax in quarterly instalments, but these are on an accelerated timeline.
 These companies are ‘Very Large’ for QIPs purposes.

 The first year a company falls into the QIPs regime is a ‘grace period’ meaning for that first year the company still pays tax on the normal due date.
-There is no grace period for Very Large companies, or where the tax liability is more than £10million for a company falling into QIPs for the first time, and corporation tax would immediately be due to be paid in 4 equal quarterly instalments with some of the corporation tax being due before the accounting period end.
+There is no grace period for Very Large companies, or where the tax liability is more than £10 million for a company falling into QIPs for the first time, and corporation tax would immediately be due to be paid in four equal quarterly instalments with some of the corporation tax being due before the accounting period end.

-Companies should pay one fourth of their estimated final liability at each payment date, and then once the taxable profits for the period are known, a final balancing payment is made on the normal due date, or a repayment is received from HMRC.
+Companies should pay one-fourth of their estimated final liability at each payment date, and then once the taxable profits for the period are known, a final balancing payment is made on the normal due date, or a repayment is received from HMRC.

-With interest rates so high companies will need to take care with their QIPs calculations.
-They will need to balance carefully their cashflow management, potentially overpaying QIPs will create cashflow issues in the business, against the risk of an absolute interest cost if they underpay.
+With interest rates so high, companies will need to take care with their QIPs calculations.
+They will need to balance carefully their cashflow management, potentially overpaying QIPs will create cashflow issues in the business against the risk of an absolute interest cost if they underpay.

 Late Payment Interest